All of us have at some time and to some degree experienced

 Take a look at how Nehemiah responded.
 I really like what he said.
 "Then answered I them, and said unto them, The God of heaven, he will prosper us; therefore we his servants will arise and build: but ye have no portion, nor right, nor memorial, in Jerusalem" (Nehemiah 2:20).
 Nehemiah was not passive!
-He in faith was assertive because he was depending upon God.
+He was assertive because he was depending upon God.
 His focus of attention was not on the enemy, nor in once sense upon the problem, but upon WHAT GOD WOULD DO.
 Furthermore, he also asserted that the enemy would not have a portion, or right or memorial in the city.
 You must also be assertive that once the wall is rebuilt that the enemy will not have a place in your soul (mind, will, and emotions).
 Amen.

 In chapter three, we see that Nehemiah organized the building of the various parts of the wall and each of the gates.
 This is significant, because he got each family involved in the building.
 Some people want me to fix them, their marriage, or family without their doing any work.
 I give homework assignments, but some people never look at it and wonder why there is no change in their lives.
 However, those who are diligent to do the work see God work miracles in their live.
 In chapter three, it is also important see that when one is to rebuild the wall and gates, it is a multifaceted work.
 I often have someone that comes in and wants me to snap my fingers and fix his or her entire life.
 It does not work that way!
 Usually, there is much more than one wall to restore or one gate to replace.
 Often, the individual has not fully surveyed the damage or has simply come to ignore it.
 There is always a temptation to put up a gate, but leave a whole wall torn down.